darithedevVC/31-Days-Of-Cloud-Day-One/README.md

 <br><br>
 Next, I downloaded the AWS CLI (https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 On the Hashicorp website, I went through some of their developer docs and tutorials and found one for installing Terraform (https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).

+# What worked

+# What didn't work

+I found an interesting reddit post that explains when Terriform is needed (https://www.reddit.com/r/Terraform/comments/17xcpvq/can_someone_help_me_explain_when_is_terraform/)

 # References
 1. https://techcrunch.com/2023/02/06/even-as-cloud-infrastructure-market-growth-slows-microsoft-continues-to-gain-on-amazon/#:~:text=The%20Big%20Three%20cloud%20providers,SaaS%2C%20which%20is%20measured%20separately.